Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Off-site sources of Integrity Toys, their Jem line, and where to purchase some of them:

-This IT Direct exclusive is a very long awaited and expected choice of a doll (although it was never planned as a
+A long awaited and expected choice of a doll (although it was never planned as a doll in the 80's).

 before Danielle or even before Regine and Astral, that's how recognizable she is in the cartoon.